Seven Observations About Jared Kushner’s Statement

 We do know as well that Facebook, for example, that denied any responsibility during our election, by the time the French elections took place this past spring, they literally took down 30,000 fake sites.
 So they have in effect got religion about the need to police fake news.

-We also know that Twitter — it’s been reported that literally 8% of the Twitter accounts are fake.
+We also know that Twitter — it’s been reported that literally 8 percent of the Twitter accounts are fake.
 So those accounts can be manipulated as well.
 I’d like not to re-litigate 2016.
 But I think the whole role of these social media platforms, in terms of disseminating fake news, is a policy question that we’re going to have to address.

 Kushner did nothing to reassure on this point for reasons that are unclear.

 All in all, Kushner did himself some good with this statement.
-Without seeing how he held up under examination from skeptical senators, it is hard to know how much good.
+Without seeing how he held up under examination from skeptical Senate staffers, it is hard to know how much good.
 But narrowing the field of contested facts is critical to isolating the signal from the noise in this sprawling scandal.
 Kushner’s statement is one small step in that direction.
 Putting an end to L’Affaire Russe will take many more, much larger steps from many other people — including President Donald Trump himself.

 Photo credit: YURI GRIPAS/AFP/Getty Images